Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Introduction

 \section{Introduction}

 Consider the stochastic differential equation

 where $b,\sigma :\mathbb R\rightarrow\mathbb R$ are two continuous functions and $W = (W_t)_{t\in [0,T]}$ is a Brownian motion. \\ \\ Since the 1980's, the statistical inference for stochastic differential equations (SDE) has been widely investigated by many authors in the parametric and in the nonparametric frameworks.
-Classically (see Kutoyants \cite{KUTOYANTS04}), the estimators of the drift function are computed from one path of the solution to Equation (\ref{main_equation}) and converge when $T$ goes to infinity.
-The existence and the uniqueness of the stationary solution to Equation (\ref{main_equation}) are then required, and obtained thanks to restrictive conditions on $b$. \\ \\ Let $\mathcal I : (x,w)\mapsto\mathcal I(x,w)$ be the It\^o map for Equation (\ref{main_equation}) and, for $N$ copies $W^1,\dots,W^N$ of $W$, consider $X^i =\mathcal I(x_0,W^i)$ for every $i\in\{1,\dots,N\}$.
-The estimation of the drift function $b$ from continuous-time and discrete-time observations of $(X^1,\dots,X^N)$ is a functional data analysis problem already investigated in the parametric framework (see Ditlevsen and De Gaetano \cite{DDG05}, Overgaard et al. \cite{OJTM05}, Picchini, De Gaetano and Ditlevsen \cite{PDGD10}, Picchini and Ditlevsen \cite{PD11}, Comte, Genon-Catalot and Samson \cite{CGCS13}, Delattre and Lavielle \cite{DL13}, Delattre, Genon-Catalot and Samson \cite{DGCS13}, Dion and Genon-Catalot \cite{DGC16}, Delattre, Genon-Catalot and Lar\'edo \cite{DGCL13}, etc.) and more recently in the nonparametric framework (see Comte and Genon-Catalot \cite{CGC20b,CGC21}).
-In \cite{CGC20b,CGC21}, the authors have extended to the diffusion processes framework the projection least squares estimators already well studied in the regression framework (see Cohen et al. \cite{CDL13} and Comte and Genon-Catalot \cite{CGC20a}). \\ \\ Under the appropriate conditions on $b$ and $\sigma$ recalled at Section \ref{section_preliminaries}, the distribution of $X_t$ has a density $p_t(x_0,.)$ for every $t\in (0,T]$, and then one can define
+Classically (see Hoffmann \cite{HOFFMANN99}, Kessler \cite{KESSLER00}, Kutoyants \cite{KUTOYANTS04}, Dalalyan \cite{DALALYAN05}, Comte et al. \cite{CGCR07}, etc.), the estimators of the drift function are computed from one path of the solution to Equation (\ref{main_equation}) and converge when $T$ goes to infinity.
+The existence and the uniqueness of the stationary solution to Equation (\ref{main_equation}) are then required, and obtained thanks to restrictive conditions on $b$. \\ \\ Let $\mathcal I : (x,w)\mapsto\mathcal I(x,w)$ be the It\^o map for Equation (\ref{main_equation}) and, for $N\in\mathbb N^*$ copies $W^1,\dots,W^N$ of $W$, consider $X^i =\mathcal I(x_0,W^i)$ for every $i\in\{1,\dots,N\}$.
+The estimation of the drift function $b$ from continuous-time and discrete-time observations of $(X^1,\dots,X^N)$ is a functional data analysis problem already investigated in the parametric framework (see Ditlevsen and De Gaetano \cite{DDG05}, Overgaard et al. \cite{OJTM05}, Picchini, De Gaetano and Ditlevsen \cite{PDGD10}, Picchini and Ditlevsen \cite{PD11}, Comte, Genon-Catalot and Samson \cite{CGCS13}, Delattre and Lavielle \cite{DL13}, Delattre, Genon-Catalot and Samson \cite{DGCS13}, Dion and Genon-Catalot \cite{DGC16}, Delattre, Genon-Catalot and Lar\'edo \cite{DGCL13}, etc.) and more recently in the nonparametric framework (see Comte and Genon-Catalot \cite{CGC20b,CGC21}, Della Maestra and Hoffmann \cite{DMH21} and Denis et al. \cite{DDM21}).
+In \cite{DMH21}, the authors also study a Nadaraya-Watson type estimator, presented bellow, of the drift function in McKean-Vlasov models. \\ \\ Under the appropriate conditions on $b$ and $\sigma$ recalled at Section \ref{section_preliminaries}, the distribution of $X_t$ has a density $p_t(x_0,.)$ for every $t\in (0,T]$, and then one can define

 for any $t_0 > 0$.
 Clearly, $f$ is a density function: